huijar/nodewol/README.md

 ## Usage

 Currently Nodewol requires root privileges because of the packet capturing feature (which automatically adds devices to the list).
 In the Nodewol directory, do a "sudo node app.js".
+Then point your browser at the box (and the port specified in config.js) and you're done!

+<strong>Note:</strong> to actually wake up the computers, the WOL/PME feature needs to be enabled from the BIOS.
+Nodewol sends a "magic packet", so you don't need to enable other waking modes besides the magic packet.

 ## Known issues